tamunoWoks/Statistics/scatter_plot.md

 In Programming and Data, Constants may also refer to variables that are assigned once and not changed, like PI = 3.1416.

 ### Noise
-In scatter plots, noise refers to random variation or irregularity in the data that obscures the underlying pattern or relationship between variables.
+In scatter plots, `NOISE` refers to random variation or irregularity in the data that obscures the underlying pattern or relationship between variables.
 It can come from:
 - Measurement errors.
 - Natural variability.
 - External factors not included in the analysis.